StructifyAI/structify/docs/source/python_client/datasets.rst

     agent_ids = [agent['id'] for agent in agents]

     # Then, you can refresh the dataset.
 Note, you could set the type to "recurring" or "continuous" if you want to refresh the dataset on a schedule or continuously.
-    client.dataset.refresh(namne = "employees", id = agent_ids, type = "one-time")
+    client.dataset.refresh(name = "employees", id = agent_ids, type = "one-time")

 .. note::
     If you want to refresh the dataset on a schedule, you have to pass an additional time and frequency parameter to the API call.
-The time parameter is a string in the format "YYYY-MM-DD HH:MM:SS".
+The time parameter is a string in the format "YYYY-MM-DD HH:MM:SS", where the date determine the start date and the time represents the time the refresh will run.
 The frequency parameter is a string that can be "daily", "weekly", "biweekly," "monthly", or "yearly".

 ..
 These are all folded into the client.
 So just use
 .. .. code-block:: python